 Seeded lawns may grow patchily, requiring more work later on.
 They also require more watering while they are establishing themselves.
 In cooler areas seeds may be overtaken by weeds in the spring.

-In contrast if you choose to learn how to lay sod you will find that the process delivers near instant results.
-A more expensive option, unlike seeded lawns gardeners in milder USDA zones can lay sod at any point during the year.
+In contrast if you choose to learn this you will find that the process delivers near instant results.
+A more expensive option, unlike seeded lawns, gardeners in milder USDA zones can lay new sod at any point during the year.
 In cooler climates you can lay turf from spring until fall.

 What You Need

-The most important ingredient in learning how to lay sod is turf.
+The most important ingredient in laying sod is turf.
 This can be purchased from a turf farm or a garden center.
 The turf is usually a mixture of two or three different grasses.
 These are selected and blended depending on their texture, durability and color.

 Different types of grass are suited to different areas, soil bases and USDA zones.
 You will need to select a type that is suited to your growing conditions.
 You may also need a certain grass or mixture if your garden is in partial or full shade.
 Discuss this with your turf supplier.
 They are best placed to recommend a variety or combination to suit you and the local growing conditions.